The Case for Built-In Cybersecurity

 Using the Cyber Resiliency Level® Framework

 Lockheed Martin and the military have been working shoulder-to-shoulder since day one.
-The Cyber Resiliency Level® (CRL®) framework helped the joint team identify the program’s “as-is” state, beginning with a cyber tabletop (CTT) early in the requirements and architecture definition phase.
+The Cyber Resiliency Level® (CRL®) Framework helped a joint team identify a program’s “as-is” state, beginning with a Cyber Table Top (CTT) early in the requirements and architecture definition phase.

-A CTT is one of several assessment techniques that can be used to assess a system’s resiliency to different kinds of cyber-attacks.
+CTT is one of several assessment techniques that can be used to assess a system’s resiliency to different kinds of cyber-attacks.
 The process helps teams think like an adversary and examine all the ways an attacker might try to compromise the platform.
-Lockheed Martin’s cyber experts conducted CTTs and were able to use the CRL framework to drive changes in requirements to make the platform more cyber resilient.
+Lockheed Martin’s cyber experts conducted CTTs and were able to use the CRL® Framework to drive changes in requirements to make the platform more cyber resilient.

 After conducting the CTT exercises, the team used the data to help determine mitigation techniques.